coralSLover® FAQ

 What is your Coral Refund Policy?

 At coralSLover®, we stand behind the quality and health of our corals.
 That’s why we offer a 14-Day Guarantee on all corals shipped with 1-Day Shipping.
+If your coral arrives Dead on Arrival (DOA) or shows signs of severe stress, follow these steps:

 1. Take clear photos of the coral inside its original sealed shipping container immediately upon delivery.